rocknsm/rock-docs/README.md

 [QUICK START](quick_start/index.md) - get installed / running / into the packets

-[DEV](dev/index.md) - focused on development / administration /tuning
+[DEV](dev/index.md) - focused on development / administration / tuning

 ## Updates

 ROCK is an evolving project.
 We are always striving to integrate the latest in open-source, and continually evaluating whether we are using the right tool for the job.
-See the [changelog](changelog.md) for the latest updates to release 2.1.
+See the [changelog](changelog.md) for the latest updates.

 ## Thanks